ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### JWT Based Authorization

-Ballerina uses scope based authorization.
-The JWT can include scopes available for the user.
+Ballerina uses scope-based authorization.
+The JWT can include scopes that are available for the user.
 The scopes can then be validated in the Ballerina service.
 For example, the following service will only allow invocations, if the "hello" scope is available for the user.

 Note that the `authConfig` attribute of the `@http:ServiceConfig` annotation has been modified to enforce the authorization check.